 - Respond to RFPs Faster; Win More Business: Today’s planners expect an immediate response to RFPs, which can slow dramatically if hotel staff is forced to manually enter data.
 Technology can help streamline the process and win more business by using rules set by the property to generate a quick, accurate response to an RFP.

-Download our study to learn how Limited Service hotels are leveraging technology to increase revenue, reduce costs, and satisfy their customers.
+Download our study to learn how technology can help limited service hotels win more group business, to increase revenue, reduce costs, and satisfy their customers.

 American Express 2018 Global Meetings and Events Forecast